Rapporter/rapport/_includes/faq.md

 #### What does "rapport" mean?

+Actually a lot of stuff:

+- first of all, it's a name of absolutely marvellous<a id="infinite-loop" href="#infinite-loop">R package</a> created by two humble developers (add link to contact)
+- initially, _rapport_ was just a pun (and a very lame attempt to get an available domain name)
-Quite a bunch of stuff!
-First of all, it's a name of a marvellous<a id="infinite-loop" href="#infinite-loop">R package</a>, means *["the relationship of two or more people who are in sync or on the same wavelength because they feel similar and/or relate well to each other"](http://en.wikipedia.org/wiki/Rapport)* and has some trivial resemblance to *reports*.
-Just ask a German!
-BTW in Hungarian *rapport* means interrogation in military language too.
+- it also refers to *["the relationship of two or more people who are in sync or on the same wavelength because they feel similar and/or relate well to each other"](http://en.wikipedia.org/wiki/Rapport)*
+- in psychotherapy, _rapport_ reflects mutual empathy and understanding between a therapist and client
+- if you're a German (oder Deutsch fließend sprechen), then it's just a synonim for "report" (BTW, in Hungarian *rapport* denotes interrogation in military parlance)
+- if you're a Kwakiutl Indian or a Khalkha Mongol, _rapport_ probably means nothing in your language, but you should give [R](http://www.r-project.org ) a try, it's bonkers!

 <a id="authors"> </a>
 #### Who is developing this package?

-At the moment Aleksandar Blagotić and Gergely Daróczi are working on this project.
-Feel free to [contribute](#custom) and help [translating](#translate)! :)
+At the moment Aleksandar Blagotić and Gergely Daróczi (add links to contact) are painstakingly procrastinating to the utmost limits of endurance on this project.
+Feel free to [contribute](#custom) and help [translating](#translate) it!

 #### Why should I use *rapport* instead of [Sweave](http://www.stat.uni-muenchen.de/~leisch/Sweave/), [brew](http://cran.r-project.org/web/packages/brew/index.html), [knitr](https://github.com/yihui/knitr) etc.

-Short answer: you should not.
+**Short answer:** you should not.

-Long answer:  you should not do that in most cases, especially if you have a well functioning development environment.
-But as a matter of fact *rapport* does something totally different from [Sweave](http://www.stat.uni-muenchen.de/~leisch/Sweave/), [brew](http://cran.r-project.org/web/packages/brew/index.html) or even [knitr](https://github.com/yihui/knitr).
-With those really great and highly honored tools you can easily embed [R](http://www.r-project.org/) code and [R](http://www.r-project.org/) output  in tex, pdf, text, html and other files, which is a really handy tool for advanced R users.
-You can easily write *custom* reports in pure [R](http://www.r-project.org/) and export to various formats if needed with nice formatting.
+**Long answer:**  you should not... oftentimes... especially if you already have an efficient development workflow.
+But as the matter of fact, *rapport* is a bit different from the other popular dynamical report frameworks in R: [Sweave](http://www.stat.uni-muenchen.de/~leisch/Sweave/), [brew](http://cran.r-project.org/web/packages/brew/index.html), or even [knitr](https://github.com/yihui/knitr).
+With those nifty tools you can easily embed [R](http://www.r-project.org/) code and [R](http://www.r-project.org/) output in _TeX_, _PDF_, _HTML_ and other formats, which is a common practice in advanced R users.
+You can easily write custom reports in pure [R](http://www.r-project.org/) and, if needed, export them to various formats with nice formatting.

-*Rapport* on the other hand holds some [predefined](#templates)/[custom](#custom) templates, which can be easily run against any data set and variables with a simple one-liner.
+On the other hand, _rapport_ holds some [predefined](#templates)/[custom](#custom) templates, which can be easily ran with custom dataset and input specifications (add link to inputs section) with a simple one-liner.
 The returned nicely formatted reports can be exported to various formats.
 By this you could say: *rapport* is for child**R**en.
 We would rather say: *rapport* is for those who regularly runs similar analysis and has to show up some documentation/reports AND also for basic use**R**s.
-Just do not forget: you can set up [any (complex) template](#custom) on your own easily, even localized ones in several languages - which is a quite unique feature!
+Just do not forget: you can set up [any (complex) template](#custom) on your own easily, even localized ones in several languages - which is a quite unique feature! <!-- continue form here -->

 #### Okay, how can I use this package?